flaviuvadan/pipe-flow/README.md

 ## Pipe
 The structure through which data flows.
 The pipeline applies the specified user function to either all the data points independently or perform an aggregation of all the data points to create a common summary.
-The data can either pass through the pipeline and end straight in a sink, or it can go through a junction.
+Data passes straight through the pipeline and offers the option to report progress as data is processed.

 ## Sink
 The sink is a data repository that aggregates all the data that pipeline operations were performed on and creates a new